-MUS 401 - Advanced Music History I (early music to 1750)
+MUS 401- Advanced Mucic History I (early music to 1750)

-This course will be a survey of the history of Western music from its beginnings through the end of the Baroque period (1750).
+This will be a survey of the history of Western music from its beginnings through the end of the Baroque period (1750).
 It will concentrate on major works and major composers of this period.
-Prerequisite: MUS 231, and Junior classification.
+Prerequisite: MUS 231 and Junior classification.
+Fall, odd-numbered years.